 - Common locations for actinic keratoses are the face, scalp, ears, back of the neck, upper chest, as well as the tops of the hands and forearms.

-- Actinic keratoses are precancerous, which means they can develop into skin cancer.
+- Actinic keratoses are precancerous, which means they can develop into invasive skin cancer.

-- Doctors can usually diagnose an actinic keratosis just by physical examination.
+- Doctors can usually diagnose an actinic keratosis simply by physical examination.

-- The best treatment for an actinic keratoses is prevention by minimizing sun exposure.
+- It is best to prevent actinic keratoses by minimizing sun exposure.

 - Treatments for actinic keratoses include cryosurgery, scraping or burning, 5-fluorouracil cream, imiquimod (Aldara), diclofenac (Voltaren, Cataflam, Voltaren-XR, Cambia), ingenol mebutate (Picato), TCA skin peels, and photodynamic therapy.

 Specialized forms of actinic keratoses include cutaneous horns, in which the skin protrudes in a thick, hornlike manner, and actinic cheilitis, a scaling and roughness of the lower lip and blurring of the border of the lip and adjacent skin.
 There are other causes of cutaneous horns, including warts and age spots (seborrheic keratoses).